AMaaryam/Empowering-Skills/readme.md

 Frontend - React.js:

 Alternative: Angular
-Trade-offs: Designed to facilitate informal, collaborative skill sharing and acquisition.
+Trade-offs: Tailored for informal, collaborative skill sharing and acquisition.
 Locale Dependency:

-The platform is not constrained by a specific locale and is globally accessible.
+The platform is globally accessible, not confined to a specific locale.
 Risks

 Technical Risks: